TheAdamProject/UniversalNeuralCrackingMachines/README.md

 # Universal Neural-Cracking-Machines (UNCMs)
-Code and pre-trained model for the paper: *"Universal Neural-Cracking-Machines: Self-Configurable Password Models from Auxiliary Data"*
+Code and pre-trained models for the paper: *"Universal Neural-Cracking-Machines: Self-Configurable Password Models from Auxiliary Data"*

 🔥 [Working in progress....]
 All functionalities will be available soon. 🔥